Read the pricing guide thoroughly as it covers different gown silhouettes and design detail combinations.

 Modern Ballgowns (also referred to as a full a-line) - $800-850

-Traditional Ballgowns - $950-1100
+Traditional Ballgowns - $950-1,000

 ~ Design, Details, & Additional Alterations~

-Long sleeve or puff sleeve adjustments - additional $150-250
+Long sleeve or cap sleeve adjustments - additional $100-250

-Hip adjustments/ Booty tuck- additional $100-200
+Hip adjustments or Booty contouring- additional $100-200

-Light to moderate lace details- additional $150-200
+Light to moderate lace details- additional $100-200

 Light to moderate lace with beaded details - additional $200-300

-Gowns with organza or chiffon fabrics in the skirt- additional $100-250
+Gowns with organza or chiffon fabric - additional $100-200

-Gown re-sizing (5.5 or more inches) - additional $200-600
+Gown re-sizing (more than 3-4 sizes) - additional $200-600

 *Bodice side seams start at the underarm and run down to the waistline.
-Past the waistline down to the hips are considered hip adjustments, which are separate alterations from the “bodice side seams” within the “standard set of alterations.”
+(Past the waistline down to the hips are considered hip adjustments, which are separate alterations from the “bodice side seams” within the “standard set of alterations.”)

 *Horsehair trim: Is a flexible plastic trim that is often found on the underside of wedding gown hemlines.
 It’s purpose is to shape the hem edge of the gown.